Meet the cast of Outlander series five - TheNewsTrace

 Who’s Governor William Tryon?
 An actual-life British basic officer, he was the royal governor of North Carolina (the place the fictional Fraser’s Ridge is predicated) till 1771.

-Outlander season 5 is ready to air on Starz from Sunday 16th February, with every episode airing on Amazon Prime in the UK the day after its US launch
+Outlander season 5 is about to air on Starz from Sunday 16th February, with every episode airing on Amazon Prime in the UK the day after its US launch

 Add Comment